Physical Science Solution Very Short Answer Type:

 (1) Crystals are solid particles having a definite regular shape.

-(2) Crystals are bounded by flat surface at definite angles to each other.
+(2) Crystals are bounded by flat surfaces at definite angles to each other.

 (3) Crystals are the purest form of substances.
 The impurities dissolved in the saturated solution will be separated.